Nine key financial strategies for recovery after a disaster

 - Obtain assistance from a Long-term Recovery Committee

 - Use helpers

-Units 3 to 9 give more information, worksheets and resources to help implement your strategies, depending on your situation.
+Units 3 to 9 give more information, worksheets, and resources to help implement your strategies depending on your situation.
 Where do you start when you return to your home?
 How do you assess your financial situation and decide your housing options?
-Also, tips to adjust to your new normal and find local resources.
+Also included are tips to adjust to your new normal and find local resources.
 The Disaster Video Series is a visual tool to describe your choices.

 The State of Michigan Department of Insurance and Financial Services (DIFS) has a website on preparing for and recovering from disasters.
-Some insurance related tips for homeowners and renters with insurance claims from the National Association of Insurance Commissioners (NAIC) include how to document the damage and understand the claim process.
+Some insurance-related tips for homeowners and renters with insurance claims include how to document the damage and understand the claim process.
 In addition, consider contacting your local 2-1-1 (http://www.mi211.org/) for additional resources in your community.

 Financially recovering after a natural disaster can be less stressful when you use some available tools and local resources.
 Find more information about financial management and housing, visit Michigan State University Extension or MIMoneyHealth.org.